These Instagram-Famous Sisters Are Secretly The Daughters Of A Prominent Anti-Muslim Activist

 In September, when Claudia married Ben Soffer — aka fellow Instagram star @boywithnojob, guests were not permitted to use their phones at the ceremony.

-According to The Knot, which shared photos of the couple's wedding in September, Claudia's mom walked her down the aisle.
+According to the Knot, which shared photos of the couple's wedding in September, Claudia's mom walked her down the aisle.
 Even so, no photos of Geller appear on the site, or in Instagram photos of the event.

 Photos of the wedding invitation, which were shared on the invitation company's Instagram, seem to show the bride's middle name as "Geller."
 But, when Claudia shared the invite on Instagram, she covered up her name.